e8johan/foss-north-jekyll-2019/index.md

 <img src="images/logo-with-dates.png" width="40%">
 </p>

-<h1>Thanks for a great FOSS-North!</h1>
+<h1>Thanks for a great foss-north!</h1>
-With 9 community events, 33 talks (+ lightning talks!), two training events and more than 250 visitors, this year's FOSS-North was the largest so far.
+With 9 community events, 33 talks (+ lightning talks!), two training events and more than 250 visitors, this year's foss-north was the largest so far.
 Videos and slides from the talks will be available soon.

-We hope to see you again at the next FOSS-North, which will be on March 30-31 2020.
+We hope to see you again at the next foss-north, which will be on March 30-31 2020.

 <h2>What, When, and Where</h2>